manolovni/RiftSequence/Hardcoder/Hardcoder.md

 # Hardcoder

-I'm a coding machine, typing lines all-day
+I'm a coding machine, typing lines all-day <br>
-My fingers never stop, I don't need no break
+My fingers never stop, I don't need no break <br>
-I'm a master of syntax, my code is clean
+I'm a master of syntax, my code is clean <br>
-I'm a programmer, the best you've ever seen
+I'm a programmer, the best you've ever seen <br>

 I fly with no effort, the rig is my stud
 My code’s optimized, it runs like a drug